 RecordingSession.onStartRecording() callback.
 Your app must start recording

 immediately.
-When the system invokes this callback, it may provide a URI
+When the system invokes this callback, it might provide a URI

 that contains information about the program that is about to be recorded.

-When the recording is done, you'll copy this data to the
+When the recording is done, copy this data to the

 Finally, the system calls

 RecordingSession.onStopRecording().
 At this point, your app must stop